jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/setup/introduction.md

 your local checkout
 of the Universe repository.

-After this section you will be able to develop with:
+After this section you will have:

+- A terminal with AWS credentials for the specific product you are developing.
+- An editor with:
+  - The source code of the Universe repository.
+  - Recommended development extensions.
-- code auto-completion,
+  - Automatic code formatters on save.
-- go-to-definition functionality,
-- required dependencies in the host,
-- automatic formatters, etc.
+  - Auto completion and go to definition.
+  - OS libraries required.